 Our team will still be working behind the scenes, while complying with government health advice.
-We will endeavour to share stories and keep you entertained during this time of crisis; while our doors may be closed, our website will be well and truly open!
+While our doors may be closed, our website will be well and truly open!
 It is a fabulous place to explore the history of our Army and our collection.

 Further updates will be posted as we receive further government advice.

-Play Base is temporarily closed until further notice.
+Play Base will remain closed until further notice.
 If you have already made a reservation for a future date, our team will be in touch with you to cancel your booking.
 Please email email@example.com if you have any queries.